Bursary 2018 winner, Laura Kirkpatrick

 The subject matter is useful as a starting point and may guide somewhat the process of what I do but ultimately it is not as important to me as the final result.
 It becomes subservient to the painting that develops - each painting is something of a journey.
 Recently I have also started to give more thought to the titles for my paintings.
 This is something that I hadn’t bothered much with before.
 I think that a painting should have its own visual language and stand alone without a lot of verbal input, but I do like the idea of using a title as a way into the painting; something to encourage the viewer in!"

 Application for the bursary is open to anyone over the age of 18 and includes assistance in setting up your studio, 1 years inclusion on the OS scheme & a £250 award.
-Idealy you should have your own space to show, but if not we will try and help you find a location to show within our catchement area which happens in July.
-The prize will also include entry to the Preview Show, Marlborough in April.
+Idealy you should have your own space to show, but if not we will try and help you find a location to show within our catchement area.

 The process is simple.
 Send one email including a CV and a statement about your work and process to the following email.
 The email must include 5 images of your recent work (withing the past 12 months).
 Please make sure the images are in focus and are of a good resolution.
 All images must include your name in the file.
 If you win, you will require a minimum of 20 works to be shown in July.